debjones513/Highspot/README.md

 ##### Example changes-file
 This project includes the ```mixtape-changes.json``` file.
 This file is included as an example of the changes-file format.
-The file name for the changes-file used with this app is defined by the user - use whatever changes-file name you'd like..
+The file name for the changes-file used with this app is defined by the user - use whatever changes-file name you'd like.

 This example removes playlist 3, adds song 1 to playlist 1, and adds a new playlist for user 1.
 We have specified two songs for user 1's new playlist: song 1 and song 8.